It’s free, it’s natural, and the health benefits of forest bathing can be powerful!

 Fewer Trees, Poorer Public Health?

-It’s also important to note that the benefits of forest bathing only come from natural forests – which is worrying, given the proliferation of GMO trees.
-This issue is something that few of us are aware of, but if GMO forests are allowed to continue further, this could have a profoundly detrimental affect not only on wildlife, but our own health, too.
+It’s also important to note that the benefits of forest bathing only come from natural forests.
+Which is worrying, given the proliferation of GMO trees.
+This issue is something that few of us are aware of.
+But if GMO forests expand, this could have a profoundly detrimental affect not only on wildlife, but our own health, too.

 Valuable Healthcare Strategy

-Following in the footsteps of other popular Eastern health trends like yoga and meditation, shinrin-yoku has been proven to be a valuable healthcare strategy that shouldn’t be ignored.
-Many businesses are capitalising on the growing popularity of forest bathing.
+Following in the footsteps of other popular Eastern health trends like yoga and meditation, the benefits of forest bathing have been proven to be a valuable healthcare strategy that shouldn’t be ignored.
+Many businesses are capitalising on its growing popularity.
 You can do it with a group in a company-guided forest tour, or take your own nature walk on a preferred route, depending on your preference.